Jesse Burkett: Move to St. Louis and later career

-By the end of 1898 the Cleveland Spiders were unable to afford to play in Cleveland and pay their highly paid players, and as a result played 35 of their last 38 games on the road.
-In the offseason, owner Frank Robison bought the struggling St. Louis Cardinals and in March 1898, Burkett along with teammate Cy Young were moved from the Cleveland Spiders to the St. Louis Perfectos.
-He played for the Perfectos/Cardinals for three seasons.
-In 1899 he had originally finished the season batting .402 (making him the first baseball player to hit .400 or greater in three separate seasons), but it was downgraded to .396 later.
+By the end of 1898, the Cleveland Spiders were unable to afford to play in Cleveland and pay their highly paid players, and as a result played 35 of their last 38 games on the road.
+In the offseason, owner Frank Robison bought the struggling St. Louis Cardinals and in March 1898, Burkett and teammate Cy Young were moved from the Cleveland Spiders to the St. Louis Perfectos.
+Burkett played for the Perfectos/Cardinals for three seasons.
+In 1899, he had originally finished the season batting .402 (making him the first baseball player to hit .400 or greater in three separate seasons), but it was later lowered to .396.

-In 1901, he led the NL in batting average (.376), on-base percentage (.440), hits (226), and runs scored (142); this marked the third time he had led the league in batting average.
+In 1901, Burkett led the NL in batting average (.376), on-base percentage (.440), hits (226), and runs scored (142); this marked the third time he had led the league in batting average.
 Before the 1902 season, Burkett jumped to the St. Louis Browns of the American League and batted over .300 for the last time in his career.
 The following year, the American League began to count foul balls as strikes, causing his batting average to fall below .300 on the season for the first time since 1892.
-The next year his batting average fell again to .271, and had a career low in stolen bases.
+The next year, his batting average fell again to .271, and he had a career low in stolen bases.
 His errors in the outfield went down, but that was partially due to his decreased range and fewer opportunities.

-In 1905, he was traded to the Boston Americans for George Stone; this meant he could be closer to his home in Worcester.
+In 1905, Burkett was traded to the Boston Americans for George Stone; this meant he could be closer to his home in Worcester.
 His level of play continued to decrease as he set a career low in batting average as Boston finished in fourth place at the end of the season.
 At the end of the season, he retired.
 He had the second most career hits in baseball at the time.
 He has the highest batting average (.378) and on-base percentage (.444) in St. Louis Cardinals history.